State weighs plans to expand EV charging stations

 Attorney General Maura Healey’s office, which is also reviewing the utilities plans, has recommended that regulators adopt New York’s definition of “publicly accessible” that requires charging stations to be available to any EV operators to use without paying an access fee, except in municipal parking lots.

-Tesla officials say they support public accessibility to the stations but argue against restricting fees to access chargers, especially if its located in a parking facility administered by a private company.
+Tesla officials say they support public accessibility to the stations but argue against restricting fees to access chargers, especially if it is located in a parking facility administered by a private company.

 National Grid is seeking approval for a $278 million plan to install charging stations to facilitate electric fleets and other large vehicles.
 Eversource has proposed a $190 million plan to build the “electric backbone” for expanding EV use statewide.
 Both utilities are also asking for changes in commercial rates for electric charging.